sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ```

 First, you will notice that you have the similar information repeated twice: the gradient and the Hessian have
 been computed for each partition **in the order they appear in the molecular alignment**.
-The order is very important
+This order is very important
-as they have to specifically match the same position they are found in the `out.BV` file and in your molecular alignment,
+as these blocks need to match the same position in which they are found in the molecular alignment (`10s.phy`).
+This is
-here `10s.phy` as the branch lengths, the gradient, and the Hessian have been compute specifically for each
+because the branch lengths, the gradient, and the Hessian have been computed specifically for each
-partition.
-If you change the order, the approximation will be wrong.
+partition in the order these partitions appear in the molecular alignment.
+If you change the order of these blocks,
+the approximation will be wrong as the estimates for the gradient and the Hessian will be used with the wrong partition
+for which they have not been estimated.

 The content of the `out.BV` file for each partition is the following:

 First, you will see the number of taxa (lines 2 and 31, `10`).
 Then, you will see the tree with the estimated
 branch lengths by maximum likelihood.
 Next, we have the MLEs of the 17 branch lengths (these are the same as in the
 tree you have above, but they are just printed in a different order).
 Then, we have the gradient, which is the
-vector of first derivateives of the likelihood at the branch length MLEs for the first partition (remember that, in
+vector of first derivatives of the likelihood at the branch length MLEs for the first partition (remember that, in
 our alignment, `10s.phy`, the first partition has the first and the second codon positions).
 If the dataset is
 samall, you will expect the gradient to be usually zero.
 For large datasets, the likelihood surface is too sharp, which
 means that the surface bends downwards sharply and it is very narrow at the MLEs.
 This means that the gradient is not